-Pregnancy is a state of health that may render the expectant mother susceptible to environmental conditions during their educational/clinical experiences at Bellin College.

-The college does not assume responsibility or liability for complications that may occur as a result of the pregnancy.
+Pregnancy may render the expectant mother susceptible to environmental conditions during her educational or clinical experiences at Bellin College.
+The College does not assume responsibility or liability for complications that may occur as a result of the pregnancy.

-It is the responsibility of the student who thinks or knows she is pregnant to inform the appropriate program director and complete the required paperwork.
+It is the responsibility of the student to inform the appropriate Program Director and complete the required paperwork.
 During that meeting, potential implications to the academic plan will be discussed.
-The BSN program director and MSN Program director will inform course faculty so that reasonable steps are taken to plan client care assignments that will help protect the student's health and the pregnancy.
+The BSN Program Director and Graduate Nursing Program Director will inform course faculty, so that reasonable steps are taken to plan client care assignments that will help protect the student's health and pregnancy.

-If granted a leave of absence, the student must provide evidence of ability to return to the college by a licensed healthcare provider.
-Documentation must indicate the return date and any restrictions if applicable.
-All evidence of ability to return will be provided to the program director.
+If granted a leave of absence, the student must provide evidence of ability to return to the College by a licensed healthcare provider.
+Documentation must indicate the return date and any restrictions, if applicable.
+All evidence of ability to return should be provided to the Program Director.